Category Archives: DANCING IN THE CABBAGE PATCH

 Hidden behind the pride and the grief that war brings, was a growing distrust in the minds of some; a great fear of going away and the dangers it carried.
 Noble or not, the scars of displacement, of leaving home, were deep in the mental fabric of many Appalachian families.
 Who they were before the war and where the families found themselves following the war, were not the same.

 When Uncle Silven went away, he went, not for family, but for some larger community, the nation, freedom, a cause, that we knew was somehow ours as well.
 We knew we also shared in his death because he fought for us, but we knew that his death was among many noble deaths and that we should be proud.
 We also knew that his going away had killed him.
-It was a going, a departure on two levels of our imagination and understanding.
-The soldiers who went to war and who came back either dead or alive created a community, a neighborly, a psychic and an emotional displacement in families.
+It was a permanant going, a departure on two levels of our imagination and understanding.
+The soldiers who went to war and who came back either dead or alive created a community, a neighborly, a psychic and an emotional silent conversation on the displacement in families.

-When Silven’s body came back home, the conversations in our family and those families who had experienced similar losses turned.
+When Silven’s body came back home, the conversations in our family and those families who had experienced similar losses turned children into adolescents and adolescents into adults.
 Daa’s other sons, her “babies,” were now determined to go to war, to also fight in the war.
 Daa’s fears were palpable all around her.
 She talked of nothing but their safe return until they were all back home.
 Her mind during those years was as displaced as a migrant’s must be.
 Her neighbors and our neighbors and their neighbors went to war, and the conversations revolved around the places of those war’s battles — past and future.
 Men sat on crates in front of the local post office and told tales of wars — past and future.
 The Civil War, the Spanish-American War, the Boxer Rebellion, and WWI.
 It was those conversations that prepared the next generations for war, for the long journey to some foreign country where, like Achilles, they would challenge an unknown enemy.
 It was not remarkable that my brother and my cousins, my friends went into the military to prepare for future wars.
 Later, the conversations around Daa’s table were ever more expansive as conservations began to “migrate” toward the wars in the world.
 We all became experts on the subject of war and the “enemy” and foreign lands.

-While the elderly grieved war’s loss and the young stood lonely and confused on the edge of that large landscape of death and destruction, and noble causes, we all followed the conversations with them in our romantic notions.
+While the elderly grieved war’s loss and the young stood lonely and confused on the edge of that large landscape of death and destruction, and noble causes, we all followed the conversations with them as our own romantic notions.
 Later, when my brother went to war in Viet Nam and survived his many supply flights and sorties into Da Nang airbase, we stopped holding our breath and proudly watched him advance in his military career.
 Yet, we still understood that we were preparing and training for the next war and that war and migration were joined in creating new ideas and new places where those ideas would grow, but also where men die.
 It was a painful growth.
 We knew that what we were and what we would become was somehow tied to the outcome of wars and displacement — and migration.
 As Daa’s grandchildren grew up, as we grew up, the coming and going to Daa’s house seemed to grow, as well.
 Transportation changed, and travel became easier.
-Still, we always carried the memory that going was a kind of war that never ends and that coming back would have an end — could be the end — a finitude.
+Still, we always carried the memory that going was a kind of war that never ends and that coming back would have an end — and could be an end — a finitude.

 Our family continued to gather after the war, in the times of peace between the wars.
 In the 1950s we still gathered around the dinner table to tell stories.
 It remains a time of my best memories of going and coming back.
 The fried chicken was still shared with tall tales of the earlier war in the South Pacific, Navy training, guns, ships, airplanes, the sandy beaches of the Solomon Islands, the training for the Navy, and bravery.
 The boys waited for the stories with the eagerness of juveniles looking for heroes, and adolescents looking for the crisp edges of fried sweet potatoes.
 The girls listened with polite reverence, often admiration, and some sorrow — at least this one did.